Masjid Jummah (The Friday Mosque)

 A Foundation for the Ummah

-Every single Jummah prayer that has been offered across the globe for over fourteen centuries has its roots in the profound act of worship that took place on this very piece of land.
+Every single Jummah prayer offered across the globe for over fourteen centuries has its roots in the profound act of worship that took place on this very piece of land.
 It signifies the formal establishment of the weekly Islamic congregation.

 This mosque is also known by other historical names, including Masjid al-Wadi (The Mosque of the Valley).